jrdalino/aws-ecs-monolith-to-microservices-workshop/README.md

 5. Select Create Listener:
 - Protocol = HTTP
 - Port = 80
-- Default target group = api
+- Default target group = Forward to: api
 6. Click Create.

 ### 2.6 Deploy the Monolith as a Service